slowsigma/Nysa/README.md

 # Nysa
-This repository is dedicated to general purpose functional and fluent C# libraries.
+This repository is dedicated to general computer sciency stuff.

+## Nysa.Data.SqlClient
+This is a class library to make getting data from SQL Server more functional and fluent.

 ## Nysa.Logics
 This is the primary functional programming library.
 It contains the following elevated types: